Geeksltd/Programming.Tips/docs/Classes.md

 ### Entity classes

-&nbsp;&nbsp; One of the early activities in enterprise application projects is a process called data modeling.
+One of the early activities in enterprise application projects is a process called data modeling.
 During that process business concepts, data elements and relationship between them are defined, and such data elements are referred to as Entities.
 Also, Entities, often are objects that have an identity  that stays unchanged over time (e.g. a `GUID` property named ID).

 Typically Entity classes are real objects and encapsulate data and behavior.
 As they are indeed abstractions of real world concepts, the programming best practices fully apply to entity classes.

 ### DTO classes (Data Transfer Objects)

-&nbsp;&nbsp; A Data Transfer Object is an object that is used to encapsulate data, and send it from one subsystem of an application to another.
+A Data Transfer Object is an object that is used to encapsulate data, and send it from one subsystem of an application to another.
 DTO classes typically have data fields and properties, but no methods or events.
 They are dumb classes.

 A common use case for DTOs is to create ViewModel classes in ASP.NET Mvc applications.
 As the name suggests, a ViewModel is the model for the view.
 Every view (e.g. a cshtml file) needs data to render itself,  which it receives from the Controller that received the http request in the first place.